integration-factory-de/sas_code_docs/docs/Tables/LEGACY_DWH/AGG.md

 ## References

-The table F_WVS_FEHLGRUND is used in the following SAS programs:
+The table AGG is used in the following SAS programs:

 | Application | SAS Program |
 |---|---|